 You can create an ext4 or xfs filesystem on a disk using fs create, or by navigating to Administration -> Storage/Disks -> Directory in the web interface and creating one from there.
-The following command creates an ext4 filesystem and passes the --add-datastore parameter, in order to automatically create a datastore on the disk (in this case sdd).
+The following command creates an ext4 filesystem and passes the --add-datastore parameter, in order to automatically create a datastore on the disk.
 This will create a datastore at the location /mnt/datastore/store1: